MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 ### What are first principles?

 Building a secure system is a design problem.
 Which means that there is no de-facto recipe to do so.
 In the absence of methodical techniques, experience has contributed to a set of first principles.
 The principles are basic, foundational propositions regarding what qualities of a system contribute to cybersecurity.
-These principles guide tradeoffs during system design that contribute to security.
+These principles guide system design decisions and tradeoffs that contribute to cybersecurity.

 ### Stepping through the principles